How to Organize NotebookLM Notebooks at Scale (2026)

 • Document your organization system somewhere outside NotebookLM (a Google Doc, spreadsheet, or project management tool)

-• Review and archive completed notebooks monthly, and delete notebooks you no longer reference to stay within your plan's limits
+• Review and archive completed notebooks regularly (see is Plus worth it), and delete notebooks you no longer reference to stay within your plan's limits

 • Plan your structure before you start adding sources; restructuring 30 notebooks after the fact takes significantly longer than deciding the structure upfront